High Pike: Summit

 "This (High Pike) is a hill I feel truly at home on, It has always been one I can return to after climbing some serious peak in the Himalaya or Alps and return to earth.
 It has the most wonderful changing moods.
 The light is ever-shifting across the fell making a kaleidoscope of colours, and its wildlife is fascinating."

 Mining

-The mines of High Pike, which all lie on its northern slopes, have yielded numerous minerals since the 16th century, in fact, the most famous, Roughtongill is reputed to have yielded 23 different ores.
-Copper was extracted at the Sandbeds mine while lead and copper was mined at Driggeth mine.
-Latter some of the mines were reopened during the second world war for the extraction of barytes which was needed for the production of munitions, the last mine closed in 1966.
+The mines of High Pike, which all lie on its northern slopes, have yielded numerous minerals since the 16th century.
+In fact, the most famous, Roughtongill is reputed to have yielded twenty three different ores.
+Copper was extracted at the Sandbeds mine, while lead and copper was mined at Driggeth mine.
+Later, some of the mines were reopened during the Second World War for the extraction of barytes, which was needed for the production of munitions.
+The last mine closed in 1966.

 Ascents

 A direct ascent of High Pike is usually done from the north, starting around the Caldbeck area, however the fell is often climbed in conjunction with the nearby fells of Carrock Fell, Knott and Great Calva making a circular walk that starts and finishes near Mosedale to the south of Carrock Fell.